israel-dryer/Minesweeper-PSG/README.md

 # Minesweeper-PSG
- A minesweeper game built using PySimpleGUI that allows you to theme with custom backgrounds
+ A minesweeper game built using PySimpleGUI that allows you to add your own custom backgrounds to the tiles.

 ![](examples/examples_all.png)